 You need to start delivering your services!

-There is no actual difference whether you are having a 15-minute consultation with your potential client, free webinar for 50 attendees from different parts of the world, or an individual training session (if you are a yoga teacher or a fitness trainer, for example).
-We won’t mention here obvious alternatives like Google Hangouts and Zoom, but instead, list some affordable options most suitable for personal services.
+There is no actual difference whether you are having a 15-minute consultation with your potential client, a free webinar for 50 attendees from different parts of the world, or an individual training session (if you are a yoga teacher or a fitness trainer, for example).
+We won’t mention here obvious alternatives like Google Hangouts and Zoom, but in addition to these, you can use zoom alternatives which are more affordable options.

 - Calendar integrations;